appsignal/appsignal-docs/source/elixir/instrumentation/instrumentation.html.md

 ## Function decorators

-Using the `Appsignal.Instrumentation.Decorators` decorator module it's possible quickly add custom instrumentation to your Elixir applications without a lot of code.
+Using the `Appsignal.Instrumentation.Decorators` decorator module, it's possible quickly add custom instrumentation to your Elixir applications without a lot of code.

 ###^decorator Transaction events